emilhe/terracotta-dash-example/readme.md

 To ensure a 1:1 correspondence between the values shown on the map, and the sampled valued,

 * The data must be interpolated onto a grid that is regular in the projection in which the data is viewed.
 Most web maps, including this example, use `epsg:3857`.
-This task is performed by the `interpolate_onto_grid` function.
+This task is performed by the `interpolate_onto_grid` function

 * The pixels of the data grid must be aligned with map tiles.
-This is ensured by passing `web_optimized=True` to the `cog_translate` function.
+This is ensured by passing `web_optimized=True` to the `cog_translate` function

 * The tile server cannot perform any post processing (e.g. interpolation) of the data.
-With Terracotta, this is achieved via the settings `REPROJECTION_METHOD="nearest"`.
+With Terracotta, this is achieved via the settings `REPROJECTION_METHOD="nearest"`